-The Play Station Vita (PS Vita) is a portable, hand-help play station console that was produced by Sony in 2011 as part of their larger plan for the 8th generation of Video games.
+The Play Station Vita (PS Vita) is a portable, hand-help play station console produced by Sony in 2011 as part of their larger plan for the 8th generation of Video games.

-This device became famous for its ability to move PC gaming experience onto a portable device.
-SD2Vita is a memory card adapter that is designed to be used by the PS Vita card slot instead of the proprietary Sony Game memory card.
+This device became famous for its ability to move the PC gaming experience onto a portable device.
+SD2Vita is a memory card adapter designed to be used by the PS Vita card slot instead of the proprietary Sony Game memory card.

 Because SD2Vita is compatible with Sony’s firmware, everything else about it is all set.
-There are also other additional vendor software applications that make modern gamers to prefer SD2Vita over the Sony’s proprietor cards.
+Other additional vendor software applications make modern gamers prefer SD2Vita over Sony’s proprietor cards.